Ask questions in the Newbie Thread at /r/airforce

 Other forms of advanced promotion

 There are other ways to be promoted more quickly in the Air Force.
-If you meet these other requirements, then you may already come in as an A1C, and enlisting for six years would be pointless.
-Or you may qualify to come in as an Airman, and you would only be promoted eight months sooner.
+If you meet these other requirements, then you may already come in as an A1C (E-3), and enlisting for six years would be pointless.
+Or you may qualify to come in as an Airman (E-2), and you would only be promoted eight months sooner.

-The most common ways to be promoted are having a little college credit.
+The most common way to enter the Air Force with advanced rank is to have college credit.
 You can be promoted to E-2 if you have 20 credit hours or more of college credit, or E-3 if you have 45 semester hours.
-For more info on other ways that you could be come in at an advanced rank, read about it on About.com.
+For more info on other ways that you could be come in at an advanced rank, read about it on The Balance.com.

 If you meet the requirements to come in as an E-2 or E-3 already, then there is even less incentive to enlist for six years.

 Some career fields have enlistment bonuses that can be about $3,000 for four years and $17,000 for six years.
 That is a pretty good incentive, but those bonuses are only offered for jobs like Airborne Linguist, Explosive Ordinance Disposal, pararescue, Combat Controller, etc. In other words, the jobs that are deployed all the time, and that involve getting shot at or blown up on a regular basis.
-For a full list, check out about.com.
-Keep in mind, that list changes all the time and those bonuses can be pulled at any time.
+For a full list, contact a recruiter because the list changes frequently.

 Re-enlistment bonuses are another thing you need to consider, even though you are just now thinking about joining.
 When you re-enlist after your first enlistment is up, some jobs are eligible for a re-enlistment bonus.
 This re-enlistment bonus is much larger than the enlistment bonuses that are offered.
 For some jobs they can be up to $90,000.
 They take your base pay for your rank, multiply it by the number of years you re-enlist for, then multiply it again by this special number that they give to each job that is between a 0 and a 6.
 If you get a bonus you get half of it up front, and the rest divided over your re-enlistment anniversary date for the rest of your enlistment.
 This is all taxable unfortunately unless you re-enlist in a combat zone.
 They adjust this list every year based on what jobs they need the most and which jobs they have trouble keeping people in.
 There are a lot more jobs that have re-enlistment bonuses than those that have enlistment bonuses.